-No person may be at the same time a member both of the Chamber Dáil Eireann and of the Senate Seanad Eireann, and if any person who is already a member of either House is elected to be a member of the other House, he shall forthwith be deemed to have vacated his first seat.
+No person may be at the same time a member both of the Chamber/Dáil Eireann and of the Senate/Seanad Eireann

-The oath to be taken by Members of Parliament/Oireachtas shall be in the following form:-
+The oath to be taken by Members of Parliament/Oireachtas shall be in the following form :-

-I do solemnly swear true faith and allegiance to the Constitution of the Irish Free State as by law established; and that I will be faithful to H. M. King George V., his heirs and successors by law in virtue of the common citizenship of Ireland with Great Britain and her adherence to and membership of the group of nations forming the British Commonwealth of Nations.
+I do solemnly swear true faith and allegiance to the Constitution of the Irish Free State as by law established, and that I will be faithful to H. M. King George V., his heirs and successors by law in virtue of the common citizenship of Ireland with Great Britain and her adherence to and membership of the group of nations forming the British Commonwealth of Nations.